LAST UPDATED: April 2nd, 2022

-If you are active at the gym, you like working out, fitness and everything, then you probably know that the most important thing when it comes to growing or toning your muscles are proteins.
+If you are active at the gym, you like working out, fitness, and everything, then you probably know that the most important thing when it comes to growing or toning your muscles is protein.

-Without a doubt, proteins (actually, amino acids which proteins consist of) are essential for muscle mass.
+Without a doubt, proteins (actually, amino acids of which proteins consist) are essential for muscle mass.

 But, one group of amino acids is incredibly important.